Østensjø Line: Construction

-The area around Etterstad was originally connected to the city center via the Vålerenga Line and then the Gamlebyen Line of the tramway.
+The area around Etterstad was originally connected to the city centre via the Vålerenga Line and then the Gamlebyen Line of the tramway.
 The Vålerenga Line was built and operated by Kristiania Sporveisselskab (KSS), which had opened the line on 3 May 1900.
 Proposals for a link from Etterstad towards the Østensjø area were first articulated in 1917.
 That year Aker Municipality established the municipal tramway company Akersbanerne to build light rails to the Aker suburbs of Oslo.
 Meanwhile, Aker and Oslo had issued a contest for a network of tramways throughout the urban area.
 The winning design, made by Jørgen Barth, included a series of suburban lines, including one to Østensjø.
 This resulted in a municipal urban rail plan that was passed in 1919.

 Construction started in February 1922, and by 18 December 1923, construction had come far enough the 1.4 km section from Etterstad to Bryn could open.
 An agreement was made with KSS, where the latter extended its Line 17 from that operated on the Homansbyen Line and the Vålerenga Line.
 Every other service was extended to Bryn and given the designation 7Ø.
 The original line was double track from Etterstadgata to the municipal border and single track onwards.
 It is now known whether there was a balloon loop or not at Bryn.
 Double track to Bryn was completed in 1925.
 Services were carried out with Class H trams.
-The ride cost 15 øre from Vålerenga to Bryn, and 30 øre onwards to the city center.
+The ride cost 15 øre from Vålerenga to Bryn, and 30 øre onwards to the city centre.
 Trams ran every 24 minutes to Bryn.